PeterCamilleri/CX16/quirks/new.md

 set (or more likely cleared) to place the processor in a known state.
 This is less a bug and more an annoyance.

+Further, the negative, overflow, and zero flags in the status register are not set correctly in decimal mode.
+Darn!

-In the W65C02S, the D flag is cleared after reset or an interrupt.
+In the W65C02S, the D flag is cleared after reset or an interrupt and the negative, overflow, and zero flags are set correctly.
 I already feel less annoyed.

 ## Hardware